isomerpages/moe-acsi/announcements/announcements/_posts/2024-12-18-post-ACS (INDEPENDENT)’S 2024 IB EXAM RESULTS.md

 a 4,000-word paper.</p>
 </li>
 <li>
-<p><strong><a href="https://ibo.org/programmes/diploma-programme/curriculum/dp-core/creativity-activity-and-service/" rel="noopener noreferrer nofollow" target="_blank">Creativity, activity, service</a></strong>,
-in which students complete a project related to those three concepts.</p>
+<p><strong><a href="https://ibo.org/programmes/diploma-programme/curriculum/dp-core/creativity-activity-and-service/" rel="noopener noreferrer nofollow" target="_blank">Creativity, activity, service</a></strong>,          in which students participate in a range of experiences and at least one project related to those three concepts.</p>
 </li>

 </ul>